top of page

-The Colonial City - More than Just a Tourist Trap?
+The Colonial Zone - More than Just a Tourist Trap?

-The Colonial City, also known as the Colonial Zone, is a well known hot spot in Santo Domingo.
+The Colonial Zone, (Zona Colonial in Spanish), is a well known hot spot in Santo Domingo.
 Every tourist in Santo Domingo goes there.
 The cruise ships unload, literally boats full of people, and tour groups are a common sight.
 Does this mean that the Colonial City is nothing more than a tourist trap designed to take your money and give you little real cultural experience?
 Far from it!

 If you’re planning an adventure to the Deep South, you most likely will pass through Santo Domingo.
 The Colonial City is full of history, culture, food, art and incredible architecture - enough to make even the most city-averse people swoon.
 The area is famously known for its Calle El Conde, a pedestrian only street that is full of gift shops, quick restaurants and some pretty photo opportunities.
 While this street is worth a brief pass through due to its fame and character, we feel that the best of the area is in the surrounding streets.